FT1006/analytics-agent-cli/README.md

-# Staffer - AI in Folders
+# Analytic Agent CLI - AI Analytics in Folders

 AI that works in whatever folder you're in.
-Just `cd` to any project and talk to AI about your code.
+Just `cd` to any project and talk to AI about your data.

 ## Quick Start